Northern front, East Africa, 1940: Mediterranean and Middle East

 In mid-1939, General Archibald Wavell was appointed General Officer Commanding-in-Chief (GOC-in-C) of the new Middle East Command, over the Mediterranean and Middle East theatres.
 Wavell had about 86,000 troops at his disposal for Libya, Iraq, Syria, Iran and East Africa, of which about 9,000 were in Sudan, 8,500 in Kenya, 1,475 in British Somaliland and 2,500 in Aden.
-From 1938, Major-General William Platt had been the al-qa'id al-'amm (the Kaid, Commandant) of the Sudan Defence Force with responsibility for the defence of Sudan, which had a 1000 mi frontier with Ethiopia.
+From 1938, Major-General William Platt had been the al-qa'id al-'amm (the Kaid, Commandant) of the Sudan Defence Force (SDF) with responsibility for the defence of Sudan, which had a 1000 mi frontier with Ethiopia.
 On 19 May 1940, the British discovered through signals intelligence that the Italian forces in the AOI had been ordered secretly to mobilise.
 Before the declaration of war, the British detected increases in the number of Italian troops on the Sudan border and assumed that if the Italians attacked Sudan, the objectives would be the capital Khartoum, 300 mi to the west of the Eritrean frontier, Atbara, the junction of railways to Khartoum, 200 mi from the border and Port Sudan, the only decent port and which had the only heavy engineering workshops in the country.
-The ground was arid and had no all-weather roads but in the dry weather before the monsoon in June or July, the ground was motorable nearly everywhere.
+The ground was arid and had no all-weather roads but in the dry weather before the monsoon in June or July, the ground was usable by motor vehicles nearly everywhere.